 |IGTV Cover Photo||420 x 654 (1:1.55 ratio)|

-Think of Instagram’s stories like extra credit.
-They’re an added element for raising your Instagram grade to a final 105% average.
 Use things like polls and questions to engage your viewers and receive feedback.
 If you’re a business account with at least 10,000 followers, you can also add a link to your story.
-This is super helpful if you want viewers to see more content of yours.
+This is super helpful if you want viewers to see more of your great content.

 Want more insider knowledge on achieving massive Instagram success?
 Give our Instagram articles a browse.